Careers & Learning for Life

 Students in Year 12 undertake a two-week Work Placement as part of their Sixth Form course during Term 5.
 They are fully supported to arrange their own placement by the Careers Team at the College.

-There are a range of options available for continuing to study, Post 16:
+There are a range of options available for continuing to study, Sixth Form:

 You can remain at Landau Forte College, Derby.
 You will need to apply for either A Levels, or a Level 3 course of study.
 To continue at LFC will require you to achieve a minimum of 5 GCSEs graded A* to C (some courses of study will have further requirements).
 You will be able to find all this information on the Post-16 section of the College Website.

-There are other options for post-16 study; you could apply to study elsewhere, at one of a number of local schools that provide post-16 education.
+There are other options for sixth form study; you could apply to study elsewhere, at one of a number of local schools that provide sixth form education.

 Choosing what to study?